pagemodel/page-model-tools/README.md

 1. after building the sources, get the built `org.pagemodel.gen.project-0.8.0-SNAPSHOT.jar`
 2. run the jar to generate a new project
 3. run the sample tests in your project
+4. see [project structure](docs/project-structure.md) for an overview of the project files

 ###### Linux and MacOS:
 ```